 6. Biting off more than you can chew

-When starting off you have to charge less, to make enough money you have to take in more clients.
+When starting you have to charge less.
+And end up taking in more clients to make enough money.
 More clients mean more work.
 You lose your life.
-Freelancing takes up most of your time and you lose me time.
+Freelancing takes up most of your time.
+Before you, realize it your personal life is gone.
+You lose ‘me time’.
 Don’t let this happen to you.
 Take a break, go on a vacation.
-If possible set the weekends off for personal time.
+If possible set the weekends off for a personal time.

 7. Not doing your homework

 Once you get an inquiry from your website or a recommendation, don’t be in a hurry to set up meetings.
-You might end up like me explaining my service to someone who doesn’t know what I did nor needed my services.
+You might end up like me, explaining my service to someone who didn’t know what I did nor needed my services.

-Before getting on that phone call or Zoom meeting with the prospective client, do research.
+Do your research before getting on that phone call or Zoom meeting with the prospective client.
 You must know what you’re getting into and who you are talking with.
 You would already know this if you have completed the steps I outlined in Stages 2 and 3 in Freelancing 101.

 8. Don’t give away free advice